Military Mental Health

 The primary goals of the program are to educate, raise awareness, offer screenings, and host events about mental health.

 Military Pathways program materials are provided FREE to installations, units and groups.
-Funding is provided by the Department of Defense, with support from the Center for Telehealth & Technology (T2health.org).
+Funding is provided by the Department of Defense, with support from the National Center for Telehealth & Technology (T2health.org).

 Community Mental Health